Jookia/html-menu-nightmare/README.md

 - Tab should cycle through links

 Problems:
+- Orca cancels tabbing if the reader is reading the first page
 - Orca with Firefox speaks 'Document web' after a link press
 - Narrator with Firefox speaks the page title after a link press
 - Narrator with Chrome doesn't speak the anchored text